What you need to know about your court appearances

 If the victim of the offense is a family member such as a sister or brother, they must appear in court with you.
 A case cannot go forward unless the victims are here.

-If you need an interpreter because you do not understand or speak English well, you can call 703-236-3088.
+If you need an interpreter because you do not understand or speak English well, you can call 703-246-3367 for more information.
 The court has Spanish interpreters at all time; interpreters for other languages must be assigned for your specific court date.

 If you need special accommodations because of physical challenges, you can call 703-246-3367 or 711 (TTY) to make arrangements.